sushita01/KITCHENHUB/README.md

 This project is called KitchenHub.
 It is a simple web application for managing recipes.
 I made this project for my friend with some guidance and help.

 **Features**
-Chef?admin cabn add, view, and manage recipes.
+Chef or admin can add, view, and manage recipes.
 Users can save and read recipes.
 Simple and user-friendly interface.